fengtan/ldap-explorer/README.md

 WC
 - add support for filters (with built-in UI in vscode) ? http://ldapjs.org/filters.html
 - UX: show connections as a drop-down similar to remote-explorer or debugging interface
+- option to sort results ? https://stackoverflow.com/questions/63678234/creating-the-client-control-object-for-ldapjs-server-side-sorting
+- bookmarks feature (with favorite OU's) ?
+- somehow an option to search e.g. which groups a user belongs to

 # ldap-browser README